 By the middle of March we are back up to 12 hours of daylight and production is really getting back up to full steam.
 Strictly re-productively speaking, the winter is not a great time to be raising baby chicks.
 They need warm temperatures to survive, so there really is no biological need for the hen to be laying daily eggs.

 When spring comes and warm, chick rearing weather returns the hen is well rested, physically fit, and ready to get back to the job of laying eggs and raising babies.
 Honestly, the sophistication of nature leaves me in awe sometimes!

 So now what?
 You have a flock of free loaders living in your yard all winter?
-They still need to be fed, you have to try to keep their water from freezing all winter, you have to clean their poop, clean the coop, keep them safe during storms, shovel paths in the snow for them (am I the only crazy one that does that??)…..keeping chickens in winter can be quite challenging and you don’t even have tasty eggs to show for all your hard work.
+They still need to be fed, you have to try to keep their water from freezing all winter, you have to clean their poop, clean the coop, keep them safe during storms, shovel paths in the snow for them …..keeping chickens in winter can be quite challenging and you don’t even have tasty eggs to show for all your hard work.